 When do the changes come into effect?

 DEBS will replace the existing Renewable Energy Buyback Scheme (REBS) for eligible new and upgraded systems.
-While the final date for REBS applications to be submitted is 7 September 2020, DEBS will come into effect on 6 November 2020.
+The final date for REBS applications to be submitted is 7 September 2020.
+DEBS will come into effect on 6 November 2020.

 If your system is installed prior to this date, eligible DEBS customers will receive the REBS rate of 7.13c per kWh up until the 6 November to allow for technical upgrades.